isc-projects/kea/doc/guide/admin.rst

 need arise.
 When upgrading, any values not present in the original lease files will be assigned appropriate default values.
 When downgrading, any data present in the files but not in the server's schema will be dropped.
-If you wish to convert the files manually prior to starting the servers, you may do so by running the LFC process yourself.
+To convert the files manually prior to starting the servers, run the LFC process.
 See :ref:`kea-lfc` for more information.

 .. _mysql-database: